 - Wednesday - School Uniform

-- Thursday - Outdoor PE kit (for example, joggers, t-shirt, sweatshirt/jumper [or tracksuit] and trainers)
+- Friday - Outdoor PE kit (4LWCB) (for example, joggers, t-shirt, sweatshirt/jumper [or tracksuit] and trainers)

-In addition to this, your child can wear their own clothes on their birthdays as we have always done previously.
+In addition to this, your child can wear their own clothes on their birthdays as we have always done.

-All Year 4 classes will have PE on a Thursday therefore children need to please come into school wearing outdoor PE kit on this day.
+All Year 4 classes will have PE on a Monday and Friday therefore children need to please come into school wearing outdoor PE kit on this day.
 Children must have their hair tied up for PE sessions and no jewellery is allowed in PE for health and safety reasons.
-If your child wears stud earrings and cannot remove these themselves, we recommend that you remove these before your child comes into school.
+If your child wears stud earrings and cannot remove them themselves, we recommend that you remove them before your child comes into school.

-We will complete PE activities outside wherever possible, if the weather does not permit this on our PE day and the hall is not suitable for the lesson then your class teacher will let you know when that has been rearranged for via dojo.
+We will complete PE activities outside wherever possible, if the weather does not permit this on our PE day and the hall is not suitable for the lesson then your class teacher will let you know when that has been rearranged via Class Dojo.

 Bags and Water Bottles:

-The cloak areas are now open, please remember to label your child's jumpers, cardigans and coats with their names.
+For the cloak areas, please remember to label your child's jumpers, cardigans, and coats with their names.
 Your child needs to bring in their water bottle daily.
-This should then be taken home, washed and returned to school each day filled up with fresh water.
+This should then be taken home, washed, and returned to school each day filled up with fresh water.
 Water bottles can be re-filled with drinking water in the classroom during the day.
-If your school water bottle gets lost, it can be replaced however, replacement bottles will need to be paid for.
+If your school water bottle gets lost it can be replaced, however replacement bottles will need to be paid for.

 If your child has a packed lunch, they can bring it in a lunch box or in a plastic bag.
-Unlike in KS1, Year 4 (as well as all year groups in KS2) school dinners are to be paid for unless you are entitled to Free School Meals.
-If your child is having a school meal this must please be booked in advance.
-Mrs Buck will not be able to book meals on behalf of parents any more due to Data Protection therefore you must book your child's meal.
-If you do not book a meal, then you will need to please provide one and bring it into school.
+School dinners are to be paid for unless you are entitled to Free School Meals.
+If your child is having a school meal this must be booked in advance.
+Mrs Buck will not be able to book meals on behalf of parents anymore due to Data Protection therefore you must book your child's meal.
+If you do not book a meal, then you will need to provide one and bring it to school.

-In Year 4, we expect children to practise their Reading, Spellings and Times Tables at least four times a week at home.
+In Year 4, we expect children to practice their Reading, Spelling, and Times Tables at least four times a week at home.
 Please record home learning that your child has completed in their diaries and home learning books and send these to school daily.
 There will also be a menu of activities for your child to choose from each term, these will link into their curriculum learning for the term, and Dojo points are specified for each activity.
 These will be secured into the children's blue homework books at the beginning of each term.

-Children will bring home two books from school, one book will be their book band book which needs to be brought into school daily.
-The second book will be a 'reading for pleasure' book to take home, these 'reading for pleasure' books are either from our class book corner or they are a 'love heart' book ('love heart' books have a heart sticker on them and these live in our corridor, they are updated regularly as we discover new and exciting book releases').
+Children will bring home two books from school, one book will be a recommended book based on their reading stage, which needs to be brought into school daily.
+The second book will be a 'reading for pleasure' book to take home.
+These 'reading for pleasure' books are either from our class book corner or are a 'love heart' book ('love heart' books have a heart sticker on them and these live in our corridor, they are updated regularly as we discover new and exciting book releases').
 The pupils can also bring home a cuddle book which is to be read and enjoyed with an adult.

-Children will have a dedicated spelling session on a Friday which is linked to Spelling Shed where they will be introduced to the spelling rule and words they need to learn.
-The list will then be posted to dojo on a Friday for parents to see and monitor as well.
-Spellings are set on a Friday and then tested on the following Friday.
+Children will have a dedicated spelling session each week which is linked to Spelling Shed where they will be introduced to the spelling rule and words they need to learn.
+Spellings are set on a Wednesday and then tested on the following Wednesday.

-Your child will continue to have access to the following sites: Bug Club (on Active Learn), Times Table Rockstars, Purple Mash, Espresso and IXL.
+Your child will continue to have access to the following sites: Times Table Rockstars, Purple Mash, Espresso, Spelling Shed and IXL.
 We recommend that your child uses their membership given by the school to the best of their advantage by thoroughly exploring these websites at home.
 These are really amazing and can really help to support and enhance home learning.
 Your class teacher will send these out to you during the first week back in school.

-If your child rides a bike to school and keeps their bike locked in school grounds, you will need to apply for a bike permit.
+If your child rides a bike to school and keeps their bike locked on school grounds, you will need to apply for a bike permit.
 If you would like to apply for a bike permit simply complete the form below.
-The school has limited spaces so will be allocating these to pupils who live the furthest away from school.
+The school has limited spaces so we will be allocating these to pupils who live the furthest away from school.
 The school will be handing out the permits in September.
 There will be no bikes allowed on the site until then due to a safe return on the first few days.
 Once the permits are allocated a space will be given and guidance on using it safely.
-Please complete the simple form in the link below if you would like to apply.

 A key priority of our school is ensuring good relationships between teachers and adults at home, this is to ensure that the children are fully supported both at home and at school.
-Due to the current circumstances, we have had to make obvious adaptations to our routines and regulations and unfortunately this means we have less face-to-face contact between teachers and the adults at home for the time being.
-Therefore, it is important that you do not hesitate to communicate with your class teacher or year leader via class dojo if you have any questions, comments or worries.
+It is essential that you do not hesitate to communicate with your class teacher or year leader via class dojo if you have any questions, comments, or worries.
 It should be noted that this tool is to be used in an appropriate and friendly way.
-At Southfields Primary School we operate a zero tolerance approach to the use of inappropriate behaviour anywhere on the school site, social media or via our communication systems with parents (*Inappropriate behaviour means disrespectful conduct towards people or property within the school site or via social media).
+At Southfields Primary School we operate a zero-tolerance approach to the use of inappropriate behaviour anywhere on the school site, social media, or via our communication systems with parents (*Inappropriate behaviour means disrespectful conduct towards people or property within the school site or via social media).

 I understand that this is a lot of information to take in, so please feel free to contact your class teacher or year leader if you have any further questions, as always we will try our best to help you.